-1) Use of a Reverse Binary Counter: As mentioned previously, we use a deterministic scheme to set the increase signal in each time slot.
+As mentioned previously, we use a deterministic scheme to set the increase signal in each time slot.
 This is because if we choose the increase signal in each time slot at random, then we occasionally increase the receive rate too rapidly when a receiver obtains several increase signals over a short time interval.
 Our deterministic scheme still generates an increase signal that allows a receiver to increase its subscription level from i to i + 1 about every $1/p_i$ time slots, but it has the additional property that the variance in the number of time slots between increase signals for each layer is minimal.
-We note that under the assumption that losses are independent, the steady-state probabilities of the Markov process will be the same for this deterministic scheme as for the probabilistic one; so our throughput remains compatible with TCP.
+We note that under the assumption that losses are independent, the steady-state probabilities of the Markov process will be the same for this deterministic scheme as for the probabilistic one, so we maintain throughput compatibility with TCP.